peterhpark/peterhpark.github.io/_publications/2009-10-01-paper-title-number-1.md

 venue: 'Nature Communications'
 paperurl: 'https://www.nature.com/articles/s41467-022-30949-6'
 ---
+Authors: **Hyoungjun Park**, Myeongsu Na, Bumju Kim, Soohyun Park, Ki Hean Kim, Sunghoe Chang, and Jong Chul Ye

-Volumetric imaging by fluorescence microscopy is often limited by anisotropic spatial resolution, in which the axial resolution is inferior to the lateral resolution.
+Abstract: Volumetric imaging by fluorescence microscopy is often limited by anisotropic spatial resolution, in which the axial resolution is inferior to the lateral resolution.
 To address this problem, we present a deep-learning-enabled unsupervised super-resolution technique that enhances anisotropic images in volumetric fluorescence microscopy.
 In contrast to the existing deep learning approaches that require matched high-resolution target images, our method greatly reduces the